PelleLille/hsl-docs/eodonce.rst

 Per message
 ===========

-The per-message end-of-DATA context is executed once on EOD (the dot ``.``), when the message is fully received (but not yet accepted).
+The per-message end-of-DATA script is executed once, when the message is fully received (but not yet accepted).
 To relay the message for all recipients, call :func:`Queue` for each ``$transaction["recipients"]`` and then :func:`Accept`.

 Pre-defined variables